pcarrasco23/FootlooseFinancialServices/README.md

 To get the web sites up and running easier for developers.
 We can focus more on the code and less on the server administration.
 However using the enterprise versions of SQL Server and IIS against these web sites would be trivial and not require any code changes.

-## Why are we using MongoDB for the WCF service
+## Why are we using MongoDB for the WCF service?

 MongoDB is a NoSQL document database that provides optimal performance for querying large datasets.
 It is used in the Management Portal for querying customer data.
 If Footloose were to grow and have 10 million customers, querying highly normalized customer data in a relational SQL database could be very slow.
 Storing the